 6. Voluntary Provident Fund allows partial withdrawals in the form of loans.
 However, the withdrawn amount is taxable if it is withdrawn before the maturity date.

-How can Invest 4G Plan by Canara HSBC Oriental Bank of Commerce Life Insurance help you?
+How can Invest 4G Plan by Canara HSBC Life Insurance help you?

 It is always better to have options.
 If you do not benefit from an EPF or a VPF, you can opt for a customizable Unit Linked Individual Life Insurance Savings Plan.
 It provides unparalleled flexibility and control over your savings.

-The Voluntary Provident Fund is a reliable Government-managed scheme, while the Invest 4G plan is offered by Canara HSBC Oriental Bank of Commerce Life Insurance.
+The Voluntary Provident Fund is a reliable Government-managed scheme, while the Invest 4G plan is offered by Canara HSBC Life Insurance.

 - Option to choose between three covers for different life stages